News

 The system versus the individual

-This new stage adaptation of Jens Bjørneboe’s most famous novel is a deeply humanistic story that explores the complexity of human nature, for better or worse.
+This new adaptation of Jens Bjørneboe’s most famous novel is a deeply humanistic story that explores the complexity of human nature, for better or for worse.

 Read morenorth_east

-Many people wish to honor Jens Bjørneboe, and the City of Kristiansand is regularly posting the anniversary program on the Bjørneboe 2020 Facebook page.
+Many people wish to honor Jens Bjørneboe, and the City of Kristiansand is regularly posting the anniversary program on its Facebook page, Bjørneboe 2020.

 Read morenorth_east

-The artist Erik Pirolt is dyslexic and has a strained relationship with text.
+The artist Erik Pirolt is dyslexic and has a difficult relationship with text.
 But he didn’t need to read Jens Bjørneboe’s books to find common ground with the author.

 Read morenorth_east